 - 1. There is no historical evidence for the type of broad UV absorption lines that complicated the interpretation of the NGC 5548 data.
 We believed that the sightline to the BLR and accretion disk would be clear and unobscured. - 2.
-Mrk 817 affords an opportunity to explore a different part of AGN parameter space; its mass $(M{\rm BH} \approx 3.85 \times 10^7 \, M{\odot})$ is similar to that of NGC 5548 but it is more luminous and so has a higher Eddington ratio $(L/L{\rm Edd} \sim 0.2$ for Mrk 817, and $L/L{\rm Edd} \sim 0.03$ for NGC 5548). - 3.
-The Galactic foreground extinction is low, $E(B V) \approx 0.02 \text{ mag}$ , and Mrk 817 is close enough to the north ecliptic pole that it can be observed throughout the year by HST and other satellites and moderate-to-high latitude ground-based observatories.
+Mrk 817 affords an opportunity to explore a different part of AGN parameter space; its mass $(M{\rm BH} \approx 3.85 \times 10^7 M{\odot})$ is similar to that of NGC 5548, but it is more luminous and so has a higher Eddington ratio $(L/L{\rm Edd} \sim 0.2$ for Mrk 817, and $L/L{\rm Edd} \sim 0.03$ for NGC 5548). - 3.
+The Galactic foreground extinction is low, $E(B V) \approx 0.02$ mag, and Mrk 817 is close enough to the north ecliptic pole that it can be observed throughout the year by HST and other satellites and moderate-to-high latitude ground-based observatories.

 In this paper, we discuss some early results and findings from the first third of the campaign.
-These early results do not incorporate planned improvements to the COS and STIS calibrations that are also part of our ongoing program.
+These early results do not incorporate planned improvements to the COS and Space Telescope Imaging Spectrograph (STIS) calibrations that are also part of our ongoing program.
 Final results upon completion of the program may differ slightly from those presented here.

-The biggest surprise in our observations was that there are now both broad and narrow absorption features in the UV spectra, and the X-rays show that the ionizing continuum is heavily obscured (see schematic in Fig 1).
-This appears to have induced a "broad line holiday" as the broad UV emission lines in the early part of the campaign do not respond coherently to UV continuum variations.
-Remarkably, however, the broad H $\beta$ emission line does appear to lag behind the continuum with the time delay expected from the radius-luminosity relation (Bentz et al. 2013).
+The biggest surprise in our observations was that there are now both broad and narrow absorption features in the UV spectra, and the X-rays show that the ionizing continuum is heavily obscured (see schematic in Figure 1).
+This appears to have induced a "broad-line holiday" as the broad UV emission lines in the early part of the campaign do not respond coherently to UV continuum variations.
+Remarkably, however, the broad H β emission line does appear to lag behind the continuum, consistent with earlier campaigns when the AGN was in an unobscured state (Zu et al. 2011).

-The paper is organized as follows: In Section 2, we describe the data from the space and ground-based telescopes involved in the campaign.
-In Section 3.1, we present the detailed spectral modelling of the long HST STIS and COS observation (Visit 3N) and a long XMM-Newton stare, both taken on 2020-12-18.
-We focus on characterizing the new ionized obscurer, and in Section 3.2, we put the results into the context of the overall AGN STORM 2 campaign thus far (97 days, from 2020-11-11 to 2021-03-01; HJD 2459177-2459274).
-Next, in Section 3.3, we present photoionization models for the narrow and broad UV absorption lines, given the ionizing broadband SED from the 2020-12-18 observations.
-Finally in 3.4, we present preliminary UV/optical continuum and broad line region reverberation mapping.
+The paper is organized as follows: In Section 2, we describe the data from the space- and ground-based telescopes involved in the campaign.
+In Section 3.1, we present the detailed spectral modeling of the long HST STIS and COS observation and a long XMM-Newton stare, both taken on 2020 December 18.
+We focus on characterizing the new ionized obscurer, and in Section 3.2, we put the results into the context of the overall AGN STORM 2 campaign thus far (97 days, from 2020 November 11 to 2021 March 1; HJD 2459177-2459274).
+Next, in Section 3.3, we present photoionization models for the narrow and broad UV absorption lines, given the ionizing broadband SED from the 2020 December 18 observations.
+Finally in Section 3.4, we present preliminary UV/optical continuum and broad-line region reverberation mapping.